Frequently Asked Questions

 Validity of Marriage License

-- Marriage licenses may be used immediately upon purchase, but must be used within 30 days from the date of issuance at which time the license expires.
+- Marriage licenses may be used immediately upon purchase, but must be used within 32 days from the date of issuance, at which time the license expires.

-Except for a county clerk, or a county clerk's designee, the following individuals may solemnize a marriage at the individual's discretion:
+Except for a county clerk, or a county clerk's designee (see next question), the following individuals may solemnize a marriage:

 - An individual 18 years or older who is authorized by a religious denomination to solemnize a marriage;